ajwdewit/pcse/README.rst

 allowing easy interfacing with databases, graphical user interfaces, visualization tools and numerical/statistical packages.
 PCSE has several interesting features:

-* Implementation in pure python and the core system has no dependencies outside the python standard library, although some additional modules rely on `NumPy` and database access uses `SQLAlchemy`.
+* Implementation in pure python and the core system has a small number of dependencies outside the python standard library.
+Most of these can be automatically installed from the Python Package Index (PyPI) (`SQLAlchemy`, `PyYAML`, `tabulate`, `xlwt`, `xlrd`) although some additional modules rely on `NumPy`.

 * Modular design allowing you to add or change components relatively quickly with a simple but powerful approach to communicate variables between modules.